 - Have your fireplace chimney inspected on a yearly basis.
 Soot buildup can easily cause a chimney fire.

 - Carbon Monoxide is a silent killer.
 Place a CO detector in your home to warn you of a heating appliance malfunction.
-See our Carbon Monoxide page for more information.
+See our Carbon Monoxide (webpage) for more information.

-- Ensure that you have a working smoke detector on each level of your home.
+- Ensure that you have a working smoke detector (webpage) on each level of your home.

-- Your family should have and practice a fire escape plan.
+- Your family should have and practice a fire escape plan (webpage).

 - Maintain a three foot clearance between all heating equipment and anything that can burn.

 Of the more than 60,000 heating equipment fires that occur every year in the US, the main causes were;

 - Combustibles placed too close to heating equipment.